tpulatha/sdl_ios_guides/docs/Getting Started/index.md

 !!! must

-Your application must support a set of smartdevicelink protocol strings in order to be connected to smartdevicelink enabled head units.
+Your application must support a set of SDL protocol strings in order to be connected to SDL enabled head units.
 Go to your application's .plist, look at the source, and add the following code under the top level `dict`.
-Note: This is not required if you're only testing by connected to a wifi enabled head unit, but is required for USB and Bluetooth enabled head units.
+Note: This is not required if you're only testing by connected to a wifi enabled head unit, but is required for production enabled head units.

 !!!